-The Trustees' willingness to take investment risk is dependent on the continuing financial strength of the Sponsor and its willingness to contribute appropriately to the Fund.
-The financial strength of the Sponsoring Company and its perceived commitment to the Fund is monitored and the Trustees will review investment risk relative to the liabilities should either of these deteriorate.
+The Trustees' willingness to take investment risk is dependent on the continuing financial strength of the Sponsor and its willingness to contribute appropriately to the Fund, as required.
+The financial strength of the Sponsoring Company and its perceived commitment to the Fund is monitored and the Trustees will keep the investment risk relative to the liabilities under review.